ACTIVITIES

 [MANG THAI NGOÀI Ý MUỐN]

-A long-term charity fund dedicated to building shelters for disadvantaged children, young women with unintended pregnancies, and children born as a result of unintended pregnancies.
+A long-term charitable fund dedicated to building shelters for underprivileged girls who are homeless or victims of violence (including physical, domestic, and sexual abuse), young women facing unintended pregnancies, and children born from such circumstances.

-A charity fund dedicated to the Organization’s regular philanthropic activities, while also contributing to partners that share the same vision and mission.
+A fund dedicated to regular charitable activities, while also contributing to organizations that share the same vision and mission.

 The fund has saved over 100 million VND to date.